Photonic Exceptional Points in Holography and QCD: Soft-wall model of EPs and the Ferrell-Glover-Tinkham sum rule

 where $L_0$ and $L_1$ are radial differential operators that come from discretizing the $\text{AdS}_5$ wave equation with flavor brane embedding functions.
-So $L_0$ and $L_1$ carry the holographic bulk physics.
+So $L_0$ and $L_1$ carry the physics in the engineered bulk geometries.
 Each block corresponds to one ring resonator embedded as a boundary degree of freedom, dual to a bulk flavor brane.
-Off-diagonal terms $(\kappa, \kappa_{13})$ encode hopping/coupling between rings, which holographically correspond to mixing between bulk fields on different branes.
+Off-diagonal terms $(\kappa, \kappa_{13})$ encode hopping/coupling between rings, which by the holographical analogy encode the mixing between bulk fields on different branes.
 The diagonal terms include gain and loss $(\pm i \gamma L_1)$, which holographically represent non-Hermitian boundary conditions, meaning ingoing/outgoing flux at the AdS boundary.

-Note that in optics language, $H$ is the effective coupled-mode Hamiltonian governing the ternary microring system, while in holographic language, $H$ is the block operator encoding the bulk-boundary dynamics of three coupled flavor branes.
+Note that in the language of optics, $H$ is the effective coupled-mode Hamiltonian governing the ternary microring system, while in the holographic language, $H$ is the block operator which can encode the bulk-boundary dynamics of three coupled flavor branes.
 The real parts of its eigenvalues give the resonant frequencies, while the imaginary parts give the gain/loss rates.
-Exceptional points (EPs) appear where two or more eigenvalues/eigenvectors coalesce, which in the holographic picture means the bulk modes become degenerate under the non-Hermitian boundary condition.
-Thus, $H$ is the “bridge” between the holographic bulk description and the non-Hermitian optics experiment: it contains both the AdS radial structure (via $L_0$ and $L_1$) and the microring coupling topology (via $\kappa$).
+Exceptional points appear where two or more eigenvalues/eigenvectors coalesce, which in the holographic picture means the bulk modes become degenerate under the non-Hermitian boundary condition.
+Thus, $H$ is the “bridge” between the holographic bulk toy model and the non-Hermitian optical experiments, via $L_0$ and $L_1$, as it contains the AdS radial structure, and via $\kappa$, the microring coupling topology.

-Then, in the sweeps and plots, one could define "minsep", which is defined as the minimum eigenvalue separation of the holographic block operator $H$ as
+Then, in the sweeps and plots, one could define ``minsep", which is defined as the minimum eigenvalue separation of the holographic block operator $H$ as

 where $\{ \lambda_i \}$ are the complex eigenvalues of $H$.
 When $\text{minsep} \to 0$, an exceptional point occurs.
 When it is exactly zero, albeit up to numerical precision, we get higher-order EP or degeneracy.